ahcm/ugv/README.md

 ### Using the WASM Version

+The WebAssembly version supports two methods for loading files:

+#### Method 1: Drag and Drop (Recommended)
+1. Drag a FASTA or GFF/GTF file from your computer onto the browser window
+2. The file will be automatically detected by extension and loaded
+3. Supports both plain and gzipped files (`.gz`)
+4. A visual overlay appears when hovering with files

+#### Method 2: HTTP/HTTPS URL
-1. Enter the full HTTP/HTTPS URL to your genome file
+1. Enter the full URL to your genome file in the URL field
    - Example: `https://ftp.ensembl.org/pub/release-115/fasta/bos_taurus/dna_index/Bos_taurus.ARS-UCD2.0.dna.toplevel.fa.gz`
 2. Click "Load" and wait for the file to download and parse
-3. The status bar will show loading progress
-4. Once loaded, you can navigate the genome normally
+3. Useful for loading files from public genome databases

+**Loading Progress:**
+- Status bar shows current operation ("Loading FASTA from...")
-**Note**: Large genome files may take time to download and parse.
-The viewer will show a "Loading..." message during this process.
+- Large files may take time to download and parse
+- Gzipped files are automatically decompressed
+- File name is displayed once loaded

 ## License